Jacques Hamel: Ministry

 Hamel was ordained as a priest on 30 June 1958.
 He served as an assistant priest at the St. Antoine church in Le Petit-Quevilly from 1958, an assistant priest at the Notre-Dame de Lourdes church in Sotteville-lès-Rouen from 1967, a parish priest in Saint-Pierre-lès-Elbeuf from 1975, and a parish priest in Cléon from 1988.
 He joined the church in Saint-Étienne-du-Rouvray in 2000.
 He officially retired in 2005 at the age of 75, but continued serving as the parish's assistant priest.

 With local imam Mohammed Karabila, the president of Normandy's regional council of Muslims, Hamel worked since early 2015 on an interfaith committee.
-After Hamel's death, Karabila described him as his friend with whom he had discussed religion and as also someone who gave his life for others.
+After Hamel's death, Karabila described him as his friend with whom he had discussed religion and also as someone who gave his life for others.

 Death and legacy

 Hamel died when his throat was slit by two Muslim men, Adel Kermiche and Abdel Malik Petitjean, both aged nineteen, who both pledged allegiance to the Islamic State.
 The attack occurred while Hamel was saying Mass in his parish in Saint-Étienne-du-Rouvray on 26 July 2016.
-Hamel was taken hostage along with three nuns and two parishioners and said "Begone Satan!" during the struggle.
+Hamel was taken hostage along with three nuns and two parishioners and said "Satan, go!" during the struggle.

 Commemorations and funeral

 A Mass was held in his memory at Notre Dame de Paris on 27 July 2016.
 It was celebrated by the archbishop of Paris, André Vingt-Trois, and attended by president François Hollande, prime minister Manuel Valls and ministers Jean-Marc Ayrault, Bernard Cazeneuve, Emmanuel Macron and Najat Vallaud-Belkacem, as well as former presidents Nicolas Sarkozy and Valéry Giscard d'Estaing, the Archbishop of Rouen, Dominique Lebrun, and the Apostolic Nuncio to France, Luigi Ventura.

 The Funeral Mass was held at Rouen Cathedral on 2 August 2016, drawing a crowd of thousands which included senior clerics, the French interior minister Bernard Cazeneuve and former prime minister Laurent Fabius.
 Pope Francis instructed Lebrun to place images of Hamel in all the local churches.

 In August 2016, the Italian arm of Aid to the Church in Need announced it would cover the cost of training 1,000 new priests in countries like Nigeria, Cuba, Zambia, the Democratic Republic of Congo and India in response to Hamel's murder.
-On August 27 of that same year, Br.
-Alexis Bugnolo and A. J. Baalman founded Ordo Miitaris Inc., to defend persecuted Christians in memory of Father Jacques Hamel.

 His legacy was also celebrated by French singer-songwriter Vianney Bureau in his song "L'homme et l'âme" which was dedicated to Père Hamel as well as victims of terror attacks throughout France.